How to Help a Child with Reading Comprehension Problems

 Another “culprit” is the constant stream of media our children are exposed to.
 Think about it.
 When children are watching TV or playing video games or engaging in apps, much of the content is delivered to them in pictures with words playing a minor role in communication.
 Two things are happening here: pictures that convey meaning are made FOR them, so their brains don’t have to visualize, and they are losing the ability to visualize from lack of use.
-So much about TV, movies, videos, games, apps – so much about them actually stunts the development of “language sense” because content is delivered to often passive children.
+So much about TV, movies, videos, games, and apps actually stunts the development of a “language sense” because content is delivered to often passive children.
 Kids engaging in media don’t even have to think.
 Just take in mindlessly.
-I know this is somewhat over generalized, but in broad strokes it is what happens with over exposure to media.
+I know this is somewhat over generalized, but in broad strokes this happens with over exposure to media.

 What is required for reading comprehension to happen?

 A WORD AND A PICTURE: